tracel-ai/burn/README.md

 </summary>
 <br />

-Burn emphasizes thread safety by leveraging the <a href="https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html">ownership system of Rust</a>.
+Burn emphasizes thread safety by leveraging the [ownership system of Rust](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
 With Burn, each module is the owner of its weights.
 It is therefore possible to send a module to another thread for computing the gradients, then send the gradients to the main thread that can aggregate them, and _voilà_, you get multi-device training.

-This is a very different approach from the one of PyTorch, where backpropagation actually mutates each tensor by adding its _grad_ attribute, which is not a thread-safe operation and therefore requires lower level synchronization primitives.
+This is a very different approach from what PyTorch does, where backpropagation actually mutates the _grad_ attribute of each tensor parameter.
+This is not a thread-safe operation and therefore requires lower level synchronization primitives, see [distributed training](https://pytorch.org/docs/stable/distributed.html) for reference.
-Note that this is still very fast, just not as easy to implement and portable across different backends.
+Note that this is still very fast, but not compatible across different backends and quite hard to implement.

 <br />
 </details>